How to Optimize Your LinkedIn Profile If You’re Self-Employed

 Summary: Tell Your Story

 The Summary section is your chance to write about your professional history, qualifications, and goals.
-Capture the attention and curiosity of your desired target audience by highlighting a few accomplishments you are most proud of, your values and passions related to the industry, and a call to action such as directing readers to your email address or personal website for additional information.
+Capture the attention and curiosity of your desired target audience by highlighting a few accomplishments you are most proud of, along with your values and passions related to the industry.
+Include a call to action such as directing readers to your email address or personal website for additional information.

 Experience: Fill in the Details